by Wolfgang Corcoran-Mathe

 A portable implementation of random ports is currently impossible.
 A sample implementation of this SRFI developed for Gauche (running on POSIX systems) is available in the SRFI repository.

-Thanks to John W. Cowan for helping to chip away everything in this SRFI that did not look like an elephant.
+Thanks to John W. Cowan and Peter McGoron for helping to chip away everything in this SRFI that did not look like an elephant.

 Thanks to Taylor Campbell and Alaric Snell-Pym for suggestions and elucidations.
 In particular, the definition of a randomized port was adapted from Alaric’s description of the desirable properties of such a source; any inaccuracies in the SRFI’s version are my own doing.

-Thanks to Peter McGoron and the other members of the R7RS Second Working Group for advice and discussion.
+Thanks to the members of the R7RS Second Working Group for advice and discussion.

 Thanks to those who provided feedback via the SRFI mailing list or on the #scheme IRC channel.